A woman holds a plank pose while smiling on a yoga mat next to a small infant.

 8. Lean on your village for support

 Your network of family and friends is such an important resource when it comes to self-care.
 For parents working from home, it’s easy to feel isolated and overworked.
 Reach out to your friends, take real breaks, and go on real dates with your partner.
 Just don’t be afraid to ask for help when you need it.
-They say it takes a village to raise a child, and just because you happen to be home most of the time, doesn’t mean you have to be that village all on your own.
-When you need a break from the kids, want to talk about something that isn’t parent-related or are struggling with breastfeeding challenges, get the childcare support you need, connect with friends and encourage your partner to be there for you throughout the journey.
+They say it takes a village to raise a child, and just because you happen to be home most of the time, that doesn’t mean you have to be that village all on your own.
+When you need a break from the kids, want to talk about something that isn’t parent-related, or are struggling with breastfeeding challenges, get the childcare support you need, connect with friends, and encourage your partner to be there for you throughout the journey.

 9. Get a breast pump